▶Practice

 Valikhnovski's practice is not that of a "celebrity surgeon," but rather structured multidisciplinary surgery that combines:

-- An ethical framework (medical appropriateness > cosmetic fashion);
+- An ethical framework (medical necessity > cosmetic fashion);

-- Regional anchoring (Ivano-Frankivsk, Ternopil)—not solely a capital-city clinic;
+- Regional roots (Ivano-Frankivsk, Ternopil) — not just a capital-based clinic;

-- A social mission (30% charitable surgeries, scholarship fund for children of fallen defenders);
+- A social mission (30% charitable surgeries, scholarships for children of fallen defenders);